kooldamian28/googlefoobar/README.md

 If it still doesn't work, this guide may be outdated because I'm writing it at 01/08/2020 at 3:07 PM (IST).
 Thank you! (and pray for me and I will too!)

-This work is licensed under the <a href="https://www.mozilla.org/en-US/MPL/2.0/">Mozilla Public License 2.0</a>
+This work is licensed under the <a href="https://www.gnu.org/licenses/gpl-3.0.en.html">GNU General Public License 3.0</a>